 - "Russian Moraine" in Berdsk, Russia 7.14.15

 - Moraine at Jewel Box Theater, Seattle 10.22.09

 - Audio recording of Moraine's 7.13.12 Cafe Racer benefit concert

-Dennis Rea Alicia DeJoie James DeJoie Kevin Millard Tom Zgonc
+Dennis Rea Alicia DeJoie James DeJoie Kevin Millard Brian Oppel

-All photos (c) Joe del Tufo / Studio M
+All photos except Brian Oppel (c) Joe del Tufo / Studio M

 James DeJoie hails from Seattle and revels in bringing together diverse musical genres in distinctive combinations.
 Through his use of electronics and world-influenced rhythms, James writes and performs music that broadens the scope of what may be defined as “jazz.”
 He is equally fluent on baritone and alto saxophones, clarinet, bass clarinet, flute, and percussion.
 In addition to playing in and composing for his wide-ranging musical groups including his newest group joiephonic, James is also a regular contributor to such top-flight Seattle based ensembles as Wayne Horvitz and Robin Holcomb’s Washington Composers Orchestra, Tom Varner’s Nonet, Daniel Barry’s Walk All Ways, and the world-renowned Jim Knapp Orchestra.
 He is also active performing classical music and was recently the featured soloist in a Baritone Saxophone Concerto written for him by composer David Gaines, which he recorded with the Slovak Radio Symphony Orchestra in Bratislava in 2008.